shabin5785/Golang_notes/Go_3.md

 More often, and especi ally for I/O, the fai lure may have a var iety of causes for which the cal ler wi l l need an explanation.
 In such cas es, the typ e of the additional result is error.

+-Usual ly when a function retur ns a non-ni l er ror, its other results are undefined and should be ig nored.
+However, a few functions may retur n partial results in error cases